vfoss/python-databases/README.md

 # python-databases

-Repo for files and assignments for the "Using Databases with Python" U of Michigan MOOC (Coursera)
+Repo for files and assignments for the "Using Databases with Python" University of Michigan MOOC (Coursera)

 Course website: https://www.coursera.org/learn/python-databases/